 Tasting fees.
 If you haven't visited Napa Valley in a while, you may get sticker-shock at some tasting fees.
 Expect to pay $30 to $40 to sample four to six wines.
 Some wineries charge even more.
 For a higher fee, you'll taste pricier wines and may enjoy a relaxed sit-down tasting that includes personal attention from your server.
 If this matters to you, call ahead - or check your options online - to eliminate any surprises.

 Spit or swallow?
 You'll see a spit bucket on the counter in tasting rooms.
 Use it.
 You'll find that swallowers outnumber the spitters in tasting rooms (they're probably novices).
 However, if you're going from winery to winery, your alcohol consumption will catch up with you, influencing your taste buds for the wines to come.
 Of course, it'll also make you tipsy, which brings me to my next point...

 Designate a driver.
 Before heading out, decide who will do the driving.
 Better yet, hire a chauffeured limousine for your Napa Valley wine tasting adventure.
-The limo drivers know the best places to go anyway, and you'll get to relax and take in the beautiful scenery.
+The limo drivers know their way around, and you'll get to relax and take in the beautiful scenery.
 You'll want to make a reservation at least 2-3 days in advance.